-Dr. Thomas Gass, a dentist in California, has survived the curse—twice.
+Thomas Gass, a dentist in California, has survived the curse—twice.
 The curse?
-Dr. Gass is a gay man whose only sexual attraction is to men significantly older than he is.
+Gass is a gay man whose only sexual attraction is to men significantly older than he is.

-Dr. Gass lost his first partner, twenty-eight years his senior, through the slowly deteriorating effects of Lou Gehrig’s disease after they had been together for thirteen years.
-After recovering from his grief, he found love again with a man eighteen years older but endured another tragic loss when his second partner died of pancreatic cancer after they had spent seventeen years together.
-Now, still a relatively young man, Dr. Gass might well wonder whether or not to take a chance on loving an older man again, but for him, the choice is between an older man or no man at all.
-Dr. Gass and his friends—all of whom had lost older life partners—have labeled their abiding sexual attraction “the curse of being attracted to older men.”
+Gass lost his first partner, 28 years his senior, through the slowly deteriorating effects of Lou Gehrig’s disease after they had been together for 13 years.
+After recovering from his grief, he found love again with a man 18 years older but endured another tragic loss when his second partner died of pancreatic cancer after they had spent 17 years together.
+Still a relatively young man, Gass might wonder whether or not to take a chance on loving an older man again.
+For him, however, the choice is between an older man or no man at all.
+Gass and his friends—all of whom had lost older life partners—have labeled their abiding sexual attraction “the curse of being attracted to older men.”

 1. The younger men have more interest in sports than their partners and their gay peers who are attracted to men their own age.